taborlab/FlowCal/doc/python_tutorial/compensate.rst

 Here we can observe two changes.
 First, the NFC (black violin) is now centered around zero.
 This is an effect of removing the autofluorescence component, measured from the NFC itself, from the FL2 signal during compensation.
 Second, FL2 violins at low inducer levels are now centered around zero as well.
 Because both autofluorescence and bleedthrough from sfGFP were removed by the compensation process, the fact that the remaining FL2 signal is zero shows that the output of the genetic system driving mCherry is not leaky as we hypothesized above.

-A final note about compensation: most flow-cytometry software packages perform compensation without taking into account autofluorescence subtraction.
+A final note about compensation: most flow cytometry software packages perform compensation without taking into account autofluorescence subtraction.
 In fact, one can mimic this procedure in ``FlowCal`` by calling ``compensate.get_transform_fxn()`` without an NFC:

 >>> compensation_fxn = FlowCal.compensate.get_transform_fxn(
 ...
 None,